Kealakekua Bay: Captain Cook and Kalaniʻōpuʻu

 Although there are theories that Spanish or Dutch sailors might have stopped here much earlier, the first documented European to arrive was Captain James Cook.
 He and his crews on the Resolution and Discovery sighted Kealakekua Bay on the morning of January 17, 1779.
 He estimated several thousand people lived in the two villages, and many thousand more in the surrounding areas.
 On January 28, he performed the first Christian service on the islands, for the funeral of a crew member who had died.

 Cook had entered the bay during Makahiki, a traditionally peaceful time.
 Cook and his men were welcomed, given much food and gifts from the island and treated as honored guests.
 John Ledyard, the only American on board Cook's third voyage, gives a detailed account of these events in his journals.
 Cook and his crew stayed for several weeks, returning to sea shortly after the end of the festival.
 After suffering damage to the mast during a storm, the ships returned two weeks later on February 12.
 This time, already fraying relations came to a head.

-One of Cook's captains accused a native chieftain of stealing the Resolution's jolly boat.
-It was soon found unstolen and the native chief soured from the false accusation.
-Cook himself attempted to barter for the wood used to border the natives "Morai" (a sacred burial ground for certain high-ranking individuals).
+One of Cook's captains correctly accused a native chieftain of stealing the Resolutions jolly boat.
+Cook himself attempted to barter for the wood used to border the natives' "Morai" (a sacred burial ground for certain high-ranking individuals).
 The native chiefs were mortified at this offer and refused to accept it.
 Cook later took the wood anyway.
-With a damaged mast, fraying relations with the natives and being heavily outnumbered, Cook attempted to lure Hawaiian chief Kalaniʻōpuʻu aboard his ship to hold him hostage in order to induce 'good behavior among the natives.'
+With a damaged mast, fraying relations with the natives and being heavily outnumbered, Cook attempted to lure Hawaiian chief Kalaniʻōpuʻu aboard his ship to hold him hostage.
 Tensions mounted as Cook attempted to trick the chief, and natives surrounded the beach.
-Cook fired the first shot, and his men quickly shot several more natives.
+It evolved to attacks on both sides.
 As Cook and his men attempted to retreat, Cook was stabbed through the chest by a native chief with an iron dagger which had been traded from Cook's own ship previously in the same visit.
-The majority of Cook's body was never recovered.
-Since Cook's men felt they could not leave without resupplying fresh water and further repair of their damaged mast, subsequent skirmishing resulted in dozens of native deaths by musket fire and the ships cannons; a portion of Kireekakooa, one of the towns in the bay, was also burned.
-Cook's death was depicted in a series of paintings called Death of Cook.
-The monument is accessed by a one-hour hike from the road or by crossing the bay by boat.
+Most of Cook's body was never recovered.
+Cook's men felt they could not leave without resupplying fresh water and further repair of their damaged mast, and subsequent skirmishing resulted in dozens of native deaths by musket fire and the ship's cannons; a portion of Kireekakooa, one of the towns in the bay, was also burned.
+Cook's death has been depicted in a series of paintings called Death of Cook.